Remaining impacts from fishing

 As well as observing fishing regulations, it is important that those who fish adopt responsible fishing practices while out on the water.
 These practices help to protect the natural environment, maintain the ecological balance of the Reef and contribute to improving its general health.

-Fisheries management within the Great Barrier Reef Marine Park is the responsibility of the Queensland Government through the Department of Agriculture, Fisheries and Forestry.
+Fisheries management within the Great Barrier Reef Marine Park is the responsibility of the Queensland Government through the Department of Agriculture and Fisheries.
+This includes commercial licencing, setting of total allowable commercial catch, seasonal closures, and limits to the size and number of fish kept by recreational fishers.

 - commercial fishers